TadiT7/treble_experimentations_wiki/Huawei-P10-and-P10-Plus.md

 ## Known issues

-> If you have magisk, you can use this module to easily solve all the following problems.
+> If you have magisk, you can use this module to easily solve touchscreen and speakers issues.
 > [Android10 and 11 GSI Generic Fix Module For Huawei P10(Support Android 12 too.)](https://github.com/Coconutat/GSI_Generic_Fix_Magisk_Module_For_Huawei_P10)

 On Oreo vendor: